-All About Robins Nests and Robins Eggs
+All About Robin Nests and Robin Eggs

 In drier years, robins have to be more resourceful and manufacture their own mud.
-They’ve been observed carrying dirt in their bills to a birdbath to soak, and splashing in a birdbath before flying to a spot of dust and shaking the water off.
+They’ve been observed carrying dirt in their bills to a bird bath to soak, and splashing in a bird bath before flying to a spot of dust and shaking the water off.
 There’s a good chance that the birds you observed were soaking nest material to make mud.

 Where Do Robins Build Nests?

 The birds may use flower petals or scraps of paper, string, or cloth on the outside of the nest.
-It may look like they are simply decorating, but these things serve as camouflage by breaking up the dark outline of the nest, helping it to blend in better with the patchy light and shadow in a tree.
+It may look like they are simply decorating, but these things serve as camouflage by breaking up the dark outline of the nest, helping it to blend in better with the patchy light and shadows.

-How Long Does It Take for Robin Eggs to Hatch?
+How Long Does it Take for Robin Eggs to Hatch?

 How Long Do Baby Robins Stay in the Nest?

-Caring for youngsters usually requires around 13 days in the nest and several more days after they leave or fledge.
+Caring for baby robins usually requires around 13 days in the nest and several more days after they leave or fledge.
 Both parents feed the young.
 A pair of American robins feeding a hungry family deliver 100 to 150 meals a day to the nest.
 Each baby robin may eat its weight in insects, worms and berries in a day.